rveen/gserver/README.md

 Any path that has not the form /token/file/* goes to this second route.

+The static handler will not return paths with elements that start with a dot.
+The dynamic handler, in addition, will ignore path with elements starting with an underscore, since these are reserved for variables.

 ## File upload

 Any POST request with files attached (multipart) and a field named "UploadFiles"